-Keeping your furnace running is a must around here, But the pursuit of warmth can sometimes inadvertently lead to an imbalance in indoor humidity, affecting both our health and the condition of our living spaces.
+Keeping your furnace running is a must around here, but the pursuit of warmth can sometimes inadvertently lead to an imbalance in indoor humidity, affecting both our health and the condition of our living spaces.

 One of the most effective tools in combating the challenges of dry indoor air is a furnace humidifier.
 These devices can help keep your home comfortable all winter without the need for a bulky humidifier in each room.
-Let’s take a look at how these must-have bits of HVAC equipment work and why they’re a good idea for getting you comfortably through a Minnesota winter.
+Let’s take a look at how these must-have bits of HVAC equipment work and why they’re a good idea for getting you comfortably through the winter.

 What is a Furnace Humidifier?